berkerdemoglu/DataVisualysis/data_visualysis/PROGRAMPLAN.md

 >- Learn how github command line works.
 >- Implement some functions from Excel.
 >- Add ability to generate a dataset with a specified standard deviation, median etc.
+>- Add comments.
+>- Look for some duplicate code, slowing down the program.
+>- See if you need to refactor some things.
+>- Write the compare_datasets() function in data_visualysis.py.
+>- Revise the methods of the DataVisualysis class.

 ### Long Term Plan for the Project: